 Note that εij represents a trait barrier that dictates if there is a selection on a victim by a cheater species.
 In contrast, bij describes that a potential mutualism or cheating interaction cannot occur because of a large trait dissimilarity between partners.
 By incorporating bij in our model we explored how network structure changes through time as an outcome of the coevolutionary process.
 With this approach, in each simulation timestep, we verified if there were interacting species with differences in trait values higher than bij Following equation 11, we disconnected those interactions generating an interaction loss.
 Since we were focusing on how the network changes due to interaction loss, once the interaction is lost, it remains lost and cannot reconnect during the simulations.
 Thus, at the end of a simulation, we may have an interaction network with a different structure generated through the removal of links.
 We then compared the initial and final network structure in each particular simulation.

 We characterize the structure of the networks calculating two common measures of network structure: nestedness and modularity (Almeida-Neto et al. 2008, Blondel et al. 2008).
 For each simulation, we computed the number of interactions loss generated by the coevolutionary dynamics at the end of the simulation, F. We computed indexes based on nestedness and modularity describing structural change between the final and initial network.
-We used two indexes of network structure change: ΔNODF (Almeida-Neto et al. 2008) and ΔQ (Blondel et al. 2008).
-For each network, these measures are calculated as the difference between the network nestedness (NODF) and modularity (Q) at the end and at the beginning of the simulations:
+We used two indexes of network structure change: ΔNODF and ΔQ.
+For each network, these measures are calculated as the difference between the network nestedness (NODF, Almeida-Neto et al. 2008) and modularity (Q, Blondel et al. 2008) at the end and at the beginning of the simulations:

 ∆NODF=NODFfinal-NODFinitial∆Q=Qfinal-Qinitial (12)